tonethar/IGME-230-Fall-2019/projects/project-3B.md

 - https://onepagelove.com

 ## 3. Content Requirements
--The page is named index.html (or index.php), and it will include:
+-The page is named index.html, and it will include:
   - A navigation system to allow the user to quickly access distinct content.
   - Your name and an image (could be a photo or an avatar)
   - A *tagline* (see #2 here: https://blog.prototypr.io/10-steps-to-the-perfect-portfolio-website-182b1adcbfc8) - example: "Creative Developer," "Unity/Unreal Game Developer seeking an internship opportunity," etc.
   - "About you" content - example: "I'm a UX/UI Designer and Front End Developer from Sydney, Australia.
 I enjoy turning complex problems into simple, beautiful and intuitive interface designs.
 When I'm not coding or pushing pixels, you'll find me in the gym or on the court shooting hoops."
-  - Contact information and a PHP-based **contact form**
+  - Contact information
   - A gallery section with brief information about each of your work examples (examples can be projects or exercises from this class or other classes, or work you've done on your own)
   - Individual sub-section sections with more detail for each of your work examples:
     - Each example needs a title, an image (could be a screenshot, photo, or link to a working demo video), and a one-paragraph description that highlights the tools you used and the skills that it illustrates.
 If the example is interactive and can play in a Web browser, a link to a working version should be provided.